ttpho/ttpho/README.md

 With `Dart` class, [DartJ](https://dartj.web.app/#/) is supported: [JsonSerializable](https://pub.dev/packages/json_serializable), [Equatable](https://pub.dev/packages/equatable), [freezed](https://pub.dev/packages/freezed) and [vexana](https://pub.dev/packages/vexana)

 - 📫 How to reach me [ttpho.github.io](https://ttpho.github.io/) or [LinkedIn](https://www.linkedin.com/in/tpho/)

+<h4 align="left">Others Project:</h4>

+- [Localization Tools](https://localizationtools.web.app/): A Flutter web app to convert localization files between `.strings`, `.json`, `.xml`, and `.csv` formats.
+- [Lottie Preview](https://ttpho.github.io/lottie/): A Flutter web for previewing Lottie animations on simulated mobile devices, with configurable background color and support for loading Lottie files from local storage or a URL.
+- [Auto commit with Ollama](https://github.com/ttpho/git_diff_auto_commit): A Python script that automates the process of generating concise, conventional commit messages for your Git repository changes using an LLM (via Ollama).
+It can commit all changes at once or commit each file separately, with AI-generated commit messages based on the actual diffs.
+- [Android Drawable Gen](https://github.com/ttpho/android_drawable_gen): A Python script to auto-generate a Kotlin enum class for Android drawable resources, making it easier to reference drawables in a type-safe way.
+- [Android Assets Gen](https://github.com/ttpho/android_assets_gen): Android Assets Gen is a Kotlin code generator designed to streamline the management of assets, fonts, JSON files, and other resources in Android applications.

 <h4 align="left">Distribute:</h4>